 Security and Alerting for Elasticsearch and OpenSearch

-Please note that this preview is not yet ready for use in production systems.
+Please note that Search Guard FLX is a beta version, which might be not yet ready for use in production systems.
 It might have bugs.
-Also, we might decide to introduce further breaking changes before the release.

 Major changes include: